5 tips for using a fabric door with zipper during renovations – Avoid

 5 tips for using a dust door

-Tip 1: Measure your door opening accurately
+Tip 1: Measure your doorway accurately

 Tip 2: Clean the surface before installation